abtin/notes/2022/June.md

 #### Thoughts

 - Next challenge: Widening the buffer between emotion and decision.
 Bringing the blood from limbic system to the frontal lobe.
+- Question: If the outcome of a life decision - that we consider as biggest mistake - is great, can that decision still be considered as a mistake?